Poole Hospital: History

 During the First World War, two additional wards were built with 65 beds for the treatment of wounded servicemen.
 The hospital was damaged by German air-raids during the Second World War and several of the hospital buildings were rebuilt.
 In 1947, the Cornelia was renamed "Poole General Hospital" and following the establishment of the National Health Service (NHS) in 1948, it became an NHS hospital.
 During the 1950s, a new pathology department and an outpatients unit were created and in 1961; a maternity unit was built to the north of the main hospital building.

 By 1960, the main hospital buildings required modernisation and work began on a new hospital.
 Most of the hospital was demolished and replaced with a 500-bed facility with 1,150 staff which cost £5,000,000 to build and equip.
 The new hospital was formally opened in a ceremony attended by Queen Elizabeth II in July 1969.
 Further expansion has seen bed numbers increase to 789 and staff numbers increase to some 4,300 employees.

+On 23 June 1999, English actor Buster Merryfield died at Poole's hospital died as result of a brain tumour.

 It was announced in March 2022 that the accident and emergency department would close by late 2026 as part of the merger and consolidation of services across Poole, Royal Bournemouth and Christchurch hospitals agreed in Dorset's Clinical Services Review.

 Services

 Poole Hospital provides a range of district hospital care for the 270,000 residents of Poole, Purbeck and east Dorset, and is the major trauma centre for east Dorset.
 In 2009 the hospital treated 46,815 inpatients, 172,710 outpatients, 17,597-day-cases and 56,557 people attended the Accident & Emergency department.
 It also provides child health and maternity services for a catchment area which includes Bournemouth and Christchurch, and some specialist services such as neurological care and oral surgery for the entire county.
 Specialist palliative care is provided in a purpose built unit named Forest Holme.

 The hospital houses the Dorset Cancer Centre which is the specialist cancer treatment centre, including comprehensive Radiotherapy services, for adults in Dorset.
 Child cancer treatment at Poole Hospital is carried out in partnership with the Paediatric Oncology Centre in Southampton General Hospital.

 Poole Hospital's maternity unit, known as St Mary's Maternity Hospital, is the centre for high risk maternity care in east Dorset.
-It provides midwifery and obstetric care, and there are approximately 4,0000 deliveries by maternity staff per year across the hospital and community settings.
+It provides midwifery and obstetric care, and there are approximately 4,000 deliveries by maternity staff per year across the hospital and community settings.